Today is World Water Day. And in Canada we’re lucky to have so much fresh water.

 But we take our wonderful water for granted.

-Canadians use an average of 329 liters of water a day per person (at least in 2009).
+Canadians use an average of 329 litres of water a day per person (at least in 2009).
 That is nine times greater than that in the UK! and second only to the US in the developed world.

 Today’s photos are all of lakes or rivers and just a reminder of how beautiful they make our world.
 And hopefully it’s a wake up call, that we all have a role in reducing water consumption.